-Because of its motor and battery, electric bikes are heavier than traditional bikes, normally weighing between 38 to 70 pounds.
-It’s essential to keep in mind if, for example, you live in a six-floor walk-up and need to carry your bike up numerous flights of stairs after each ride.
+Because of its motor and battery, electric bikes are heavier than traditional bikes, often weighing between 45 to 85 pounds.
+It’s essential to keep in mind if, for example, you live in a six-floor walk-up and need to carry your bike up numerous flights of stairs.
 Also, in case the bike happens to run out of battery, you’ll need more strength to power up a hill with a heavier bike.

 How Much Does It Cost?

-For example, the larger the battery is, the more the bike will cost (and the heavier it will be).
+The larger the battery is, the more the bike will cost (and the heavier it will be).
 Folding eBikes are typically less expensive than other types of eBikes.
-And electric bikes with the motor in the front or rear (hub motors) are cheaper than those with the engine in the middle (mid-drive).
+Electric bikes with the motor in the front or rear hub are cheaper than those with the engine in the middle (mid-drive).